 I started seriously running in 2008 and writing about it a few seconds later.
 Sadly, many of those words were posted on websites that no longer exist.
 Happily, I’ve kept archives.
 In 2020, tasked with learning Drupal for work, I started using some of those archives as filler content for my learning …and it turned out to make a pretty interesting collection of old words and a space for some new ones.

-Generally, I post four types of public content here:
+Generally, I post three types of public content here:

 First, this is a kind of training log.
 I run, cross-train, ride, swim, get outside, and more.
 These appear as basic background noise (2020 onward) in the site, trivial sort of recollections of what I did, how I trained, the weather, the mood, connections to any social media posts I made, and of course some metadata about the activity itself.
 If one likes reading that kind of thing, the quality and depth varies but it can offer some insight into the day-to-day.
 It's not front and centre tho, and I'm not highlighting it.
 It's just there: background noise.